dshanske/indieweb-publisher/README.md

 ### How do I add an Archive page?

-The Independent Publisher theme includes a Page Template called "Archive Page" that you can use to create an Archive page.
+The Indieweb Publisher theme includes a Page Template called "Archive Page" that you can use to create an Archive page.
 Simply create a new Page (*Pages -> Add New*), give it a title (e.g., "Archives"), then select the "Archive Page" template from the Template section in the Page Attributes meta box:

 ![screen shot 2014-04-28 at 3 51 36 pm](https://cloud.githubusercontent.com/assets/53005/2822091/a3c75ba8-cf0e-11e3-9ba4-62f2e81f6c04.png)